Profile Monitoring via Eigenvector Perturbation: Background

-We now discuss the background relevant to our second task of adopting eigenvector perturbation for profile monitoring.
-For the needed control limit of the eigenvector perturbation, the literature provides nonasymptotic bounds on how large this can be depending on the properties of $\widetilde{\bm{M}}$ and $\bm{E}$.
-An important example is in Davis-Kahan $\sin(\theta)$ Theorem \cite{Davis1970} which provides an upper bound of the sine of the angle between $\tilde{\bm{v}}_j$ and $\bm{v}_j$.
-Using some trigonometry, the $\sin(\theta)$ as a measure of dissimilarity between $\tilde{\bm{v}}_j$ and $\bm{v}_j$ is analogous to $||\tilde{\bm{v}}_j - \bm{v}_j||_2$.
-Therefore, an application of the law of cosines can translate any bound of $\sin(\theta)$ into a bound on $l_2$ perturbation.
-In the past decade, there has been growing literature on improving these nonasymptotic bounds on $l_2$ perturbation \cite{Yu2014a,ORourke2013,Chen2021} and very recently bounds on $l_\infty$ perturbation \cite{Fan2018,Eldridge2017, Chen2021}.
-Nearly all of these bounds are of the form $O(||\bm{E}||)$ divided by some measure of an eigengap.
-For example, a reformulation of the Davis-Kahan bound by \citet{Yu2014a} is $\sin \theta_j \leq ||\bm{E}||_2 / \min(|\lambda_{j-1} - \tilde{\lambda}_j|, |\lambda_{j+1} - \tilde{\lambda}_j| ) $.
+We now discuss the background relevant to our second task of adopting EP for profile monitoring.
+For the needed control limit of the EP, the literature provides nonasymptotic bounds on how large this can be depending on the properties of $\widetilde{\bm{M}}$ and $\bm{E}$.
+An important example is the Davis-Kahan $\sin(\theta)$ Theorem \citep{Davis1970} which gives an upper bound of $\sin(\theta)$ where $\theta$ is the angle between $\tilde{\bm{v}}_j$ and $\bm{v}_j$.
+Using some arguments from trigonometry, any bound of $\sin(\theta)$ can be turned into a bound on $\ell_2$ perturbation $\|\tilde{\bm{v}}_j - \bm{v}_j\|_2$.
+In the past decade, there has been growing literature on improving these bounds on $\ell_2$ and, more recently, $\ell_\infty$ distances (see \cite*{Chen2021SpectralMeth4DS} for a review).

-If the aim is to reduce the probability of false alarms, setting a control limit to one of these bounds may achieve nearly zeror probability of false alarms.
-Unfortunately, this bound like many other bounds from the eigenvector perturbation literature is not tight enough to be useful as practical control limits because it results in low or nonexistent sensitivity.
-There are other bounds found in the literature claiming to be rate-optimal, but these bounds typically involve latent constants which are either too large to be useful for obtaining practical control limit or difficult to estimate from data.
-To construct our control limits in Section \ref{ssec:evecCC}, we leverage knowledge that a nonasymptotic bound exists for the eigenvector perturbation and that the perturbation is typically small for a sample correlation matrix.
+If the aim is to only reduce the probability of false alarms, setting a control limit to one of these bounds can achieve zero probability of false alarms.
+Unfortunately, this and other bounds from the EP literature are not tight enough to be useful as practical control limits as the resulting control limits will have either very low or no sensitivity.
+To construct our control limits in Section \ref{ssec:evecCC}, we leverage the knowledge of the existence of a nonasymptotic bound for the EP and the usually small perturbation of a sample correlation matrix.